lurraca/lurraca.github.io/about.md

 I love learning.
 I'm the happiest when I'm learning something new, it could be anything a new languge, new tool, new practice, new pattern.

 I love reading.
 I read everything on the internet useful or not.
-It's a blessing and a curse, on one hand I'm always up to date on what's happening on the tech sceneor I can suggest new solutions based on something I read recently but on the other hand this takes so much of my time that some days I feel that I didn't do anything except working and reading.
+It's a blessing and a curse, on one hand I'm always up to date on what's happening on the tech scene or sometimes I can suggest new solutions based on something I read recently but on the other hand this takes so much of my time that some days I feel that I didn't do anything except working and reading.

 I love sports.